ReactiveCJ/MultiArmedBandit/README.md

 The trade-off between exploitation and exploration is also faced in reinforcement learning.

 # Application
-Real Time Bidding of online advertisement
+* Real Time Bidding of online advertisement
-Website/app optimization problem instead of A/B Test
+* Website/app optimization problem

 #Algorithm
 ##Epsilon-Greedy